-Promotion of the License Plate: The success of the “I’m Animal Friendly” License Plate Program and the amount of money available to fund grant projects depends directly on the number of plates sold.
-Participation of grantees in efforts to market the plates is crucial.

-It is important to build an awareness about the role of the “I’m Animal Friendly” License Plate Program in funding spay/neuter surgeries throughout the state.
+Promotion of the License Plate: The success of the “I’m Animal Friendly” License Plate Program and the amount of money available to fund grant projects depends directly on the number of plates sold and renewed.
+Participation of grantees in efforts to build awareness about the role of the “I’m Animal Friendly” License Plate Program in funding statewide spay/neuter efforts is crucial.

 With this is mind tell us how you will create an awareness linked to your project so that your clients understand that you are able to provide the services in your project thanks to the funding from the sales of the license plate.
 Clients can be individual pet owners, colony caregivers, shelters, rescues, animal control programs and your community at large.

-MAC 2016 Grant Award Recipients – Final Report Requirements
+MAC 2019 Grant Award Recipients – Final Report Requirements

 Recipients of a 2019 MAC “I’m Animal Friendly” License Plate grant award are required to submit final report information.
 The 2019 final report must be received from grant recipients by MAC no later than July 15, 2020.
 Reports (consisting of all 3 documents listed below) should be emailed to MAC at [email protected]